hashicorp/envconsul/README.md

 By default, almost all signals are proxied to the child process, with some exceptions.
 There are multiple configuration options related to signals.

-- `kill_signal` - This is the signal that Envconsul should listen to to kill _itself_.
+- `kill_signal` - This is the signal that Envconsul should listen to kill _itself_.
 This is useful when you want your application to respond to a different signal than the child process.

-- `reload_signal` - This is the signal that Envconsul should listen to to reload its own configuration.
+- `reload_signal` - This is the signal that Envconsul should listen to reload its own configuration.
 This is useful when using configuration files.
 This signal will not be proxied to the child process if configured.
 By specifying this as the empty string, Envconsul will not listen for reload signals.